NeueDarshan/simple_ConTeXt/README.md

     }
     ```

  - Consider adding the following to your key bindings: it will (for ConTeXt files only) replace the binding for the local symbol list (<kbd>Ctrl</kbd>+<kbd>R</kbd>) with a custom variation of it.
-The idea is to make it easier to navigate between headings, definitions, references, and file inclusions (`\input` and the like).
+The idea is to make it easier to navigate/filter between headings, definitions, references, and so on.

     ```JSON
     {